opiumfp/vinjs-jm/content/talks/even-faster-react-applications.md

 name: Even faster React applications
 data:
   id: talk_009
-  title: Even faster React applications
+  title: Why React app is so *** slow and how to fix it
   description: >-
     Once your team has decided to use React.
 Ok cool, since React means blazing fast, right?
 Then your application has evolved into a really huge app.
 And